autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/nodejs/viewer.md

 }
 ```

-The scripts will initialize the viewer, and after that it will populate a dropdown element
+The scripts will initialize the viewer, populate a dropdown element in the UI with models
-in the UI with models retrieved from the `/api/models` endpoint, and setup the file upload UI.
+retrieved from the `/api/models` endpoint, and setup the file upload UI.
+Note that when
-Note that when the uploaded file has a `.zip` extension, the JavaScript logic will also prompt
+the uploaded file has a `.zip` extension, the JavaScript logic will also prompt
 the user for the name of the file **inside the archive** that should be converted by Forge.

 ## User interface